Jaumix3/BashVegas/README.md

-Three gamblers making gambling not so bad.
+Three Gamblers Making Gambling Not So Bad

-This is a casino made in bash, so you can gambl without worry for your money, we all know you are poor (just like us).
+This is a casino made in Bash, so you can gamble without worrying about your money.
+We all know you're poor (just like us).

-So, you simply clone the repository locally and exec the script on your terminal.
+Simply clone the repository locally and run the script in your terminal.

-Please if you have any problems ask chatGPT, just kidding. inf you encounter any problem, please contact with us creating a PR and we are going to help you with all we can.
+If you encounter any problems, please reach out to us by creating a PR, and we'll help you as much as we can.
+Just kidding, feel free to ask ChatGPT as well!

-And finally we are developping this for a class project, but its cool to share it with all of you.
+Finally, we are developing this for a class project, but it's cool to share it with all of you.

-Tanks for your atencion.
+Thanks for your attention.

-BashVegas Team.
+BashVegas Team